stp59/adv-compilers/README.md

 behaves as expected according to the lvn test suite on the bril repository with a few exceptions due to the fact that the lvn on the repository incorporates some semantics-specific transformations (e.g. commutivity of addition, semantics of id, etc).

+# dataflow.ml

+Implements a version of the constant propagation dataflow analysis, with the worklist algorithm modifying the program as it goes.
+Improves the dynamic instruction count of the benchmarks without any correctness cost, and behaves predictably on the example program test-cp/fold.bril.